Nicjkeper/Velocity-Engine/README.md

-# This is the demo version of engine, wich has more bugs
+# This is the demo version of engine, which has more bugs